Bio Menace: Reception

 The game was reviewed in 1994 in Dragon #202 by Sandy Petersen in the "Eye of the Monitor" column.
 Petersen gave the game 2 out of 5 stars.
 The reviewer of the German magazine PC Games praised the behavior of animated enemies, the lack of movement jerks and noted a fast scrolling in all directions of movement.
 A shareware game reviewer of PC Review magazine commented that Bio Menace's animation of biomonsters differentiates it from Duke Nukem, but also noted that "Apogee needs to come up with something new".

 In a retrospective review, a reviewer at Hardcore Gaming 101 praised the look of the game, noting that thanks to the Commander Keen engine, the game does not have the annoying stiffness of the era, and the control is satisfying.
 However, he also called the music a weak spot, and that Bobby Prince, who later wrote the Doom soundtrack, did not show his strong side here.

 Legacy

 Apogee released the game as freeware on December 23, 2005 as a "Christmas present", and the full game can be downloaded from the Apogee website.
-On 23 October 2014, 3D Realms released 3D Realms Anthology, which includes Bio Menace.
+In October 2014, 3D Realms released 3D Realms Anthology, which includes Bio Menace.